myhro/docs-content/content/introduction/index.md

 # Introduction to Giant Swarm

 With Giant Swarm you can build deploy and manage your containerized applications.
 There are no restrictions regarding programming languages, frameworks, or databases.
-We are especially optimized for applications that are built in a microservice style.
-We offer an opinionated solution for microservice architectures, but keep your flexibility to change the microservice tooling to your own liking and needs.
+We are especially optimized for applications that are built in a microservices style.
+We offer an opinionated solution, but keep your flexibility to change the tooling to your own liking and needs.

 A Swarm application consists of an application configuration (`swarm.json`) and one or more Docker containers.
 To deploy and start an application you use the `docker` client to build and push containers and `swarm` to push the application configuration as well as manage your application: